mtuxpe/Evalution_Boards/RAK4600/arduino/RAK4600_LoRaWAN_Demo/README.md

 ![6](res/6-1594607481721.jpg)

-Then click Upload (arrow button), it will compile and download to RAK4631 automatically.
-The blue led is on means download ok.
+Then click Upload (arrow button), it will compile and download to RAK4600 automatically.

 ![7](res/7.png)